-- 1. know how to use techniques, apparatus, and materials (including following a sequence of instructions, where appropriate) - 2. make and record observations and measurements - 3. interpret and evaluate experimental observations and data - 4. plan investigations, evaluate methods, and suggest possible improvements (including the selection of techniques, apparatus, and materials).
+- 1. know how to use techniques, apparatus, and materials (including following a sequence of instructions, where appropriate) - 2. make and record observations and measurements - 3. interpret and evaluate experimental observations and data - 4. plan investigations, evaluate methods and suggest possible improvements (including the selection of techniques, apparatus and materials).

-3.3 Scheme of Assessment
+3.3 Scheme of assessment

-All candidates must enter for three papers: Paper 1; one from either Paper 2 or Paper 3; and one from either Paper 4 or Paper 5.
+All candidates must enter for three papers: Paper 1; one from either Paper 2 or Paper 3; and one from Papers 4, 5 or 6.

-Candidates who have studied only the Core curriculum, or who are expected to achieve a grade D or below, should normally be entered for Paper 2.
+Candidates who have only studied the Core curriculum, or who are expected to achieve a grade D or below, should normally be entered for Paper 2.